-The only non-European destination on our list, Peru is predicted to be one of the most popular destinations for 2023.
+Peru is predicted to be one of the most popular destinations for 2023.
 For many of our repeat travelers in particular, Peru is a wish-list spot that it is finally time to visit.
-It is considered to have some of the best cuisine in the world, and its gorgeous vistas and friendly people make it a top spot for our 2023 culinary travelers.
+It is considered to have some of the best cuisine in the world, and its gorgeous vistas and friendly people make it a top spot for our 2024 culinary travelers.

 Of course, these are only 4 of the top destinations.
 France and Spain are two favorites as well, and Morocco, Vietnam, Thailand, Mexico, Israel, and Turkey are also sure to see a jump in popularity as people finally take to the skies again.

 But one thing is for certain.
-Whichever destination you choose, whichever travel trend proves to be correct: travel is definitely back with a bang.
+Whichever destination you choose, whichever travel trend proves to be correct: travel is more popular as ever!

 By Peg Kern